Factbox - Syria's energy sector

 * Sytrol typically issues monthly tenders to sell crude oil.
 Firms such as Arcadia and Shell often win tenders.
 Syria also tenders to import refined oil products.
 Sources: BP Statistical Review of World Energy 2011, U.S. Energy Information Administration, Syrian government and company websites, Reuters news.

-(Reporting by Daniel Fineren, Ikuko Kurahone, Dmitry Zhdannikov and Barbara Lewis, editing by Jane Baird)
+(Reporting by Daniel Fineren, Ikuko Kurahone, and Dmitry Zhdannikov; Editing by Reed Stevenson)